Yabing67/python_exercise/README.md

 # python_exercise
-script of solution for exercises on PythonTip website
+python daily exercises on multiple websites and interviews